 progressive but unaffiliated Christian, and a Zen Buddhist.
 Three of us are female; two male.
 All are

 heterosexual.
-Three are married.
-We range in age from early 30s to mid 70s.
+All are married.
+We range in age from early 30s to late 70s.
 We have very

 - The coordinator and main author, Bruce Robinson, is a retired Electronics Engineer